bob123456678/TrainControl/Readme.md

 **Features:**

-* Easily control locomotives, signals, switches, and routes
+* Easily control locomotives (mm2, mfx, dcc), signals, switches, and routes
 * View and interact with layout diagrams, with support for multiple windows
 * Configure key mappings for up to 104 locomotives
 * Convenient hotkeys for power off, emergency stop, and smooth deceleration